hdougt29/WIP-Cat-Adoption/README.md

 # WIP-Cat-Adoption
-Cat quiz will match you with adoptable cats at the shelter
+Animal quiz will match you with adoptable animals at the shelter